PainfulDiodes/MINT/README.md

+The MINT minimalist interpreter forked for use with the [BeanZee development board](https://github.com/PainfulDiodes/BeanZee) or [z80-breadboard-computer](https://github.com/PainfulDiodes/z80-breadboard-computer)

 # MINT Language 2.0

 MINT is a minimalist character-based interpreter but one which aims at fast performance, readability and ease of use.
 It is written for the Z80 microprocessor and is 2K.